Graduate entry to Optometry

 - Up to 64 places will be offered across all quotas.

-- The Dean’s List of Commonwealth Supported Places in the Doctor of Optometry
+- The Head of School's List of Commonwealth Supported Places in the Doctor of Optometry

-Domestic applicants for the DOpt are able to apply for consideration for The Dean’s List of Commonwealth Supported Places in the Doctor of Optometry (The Dean’s List).
-Successful applicants to The Dean’s List will be offered one of a limited number of Commonwealth Supported Places for the Doctor of Optometry.
+Domestic applicants for the DOpt are able to apply for consideration for The Head of School's List of Commonwealth Supported Places in the Doctor of Optometry (The Head's List).
+Successful applicants to The Head's List will be offered one of a limited number of Commonwealth Supported Places for the Doctor of Optometry.

-All minimum requirements under the current Admission Rules for the Doctor of Optometry must be achieved in order to be eligible for consideration for The Dean’s List, including attending an interview.
+All minimum requirements under the current Admission Rules for the Doctor of Optometry must be achieved in order to be eligible for consideration for The Head's List, including attending an interview.

-In addition, the following eligibility categories will be considered for The Dean’s List:
+In addition, the following eligibility categories will be considered:

-- Rural applicants – To be eligible for the Rural Pathway, applicants must provide evidence that their principal home address was/is in an Australian Statistical Geographic Standard Remoteness Area (ASGS-RA) 2-5 (2016) for any five years consecutively or at least 10 years cumulatively.
-A search engine for towns in areas can be found on the DoctorConnect website - click on ASGS Remoteness Areas 2016.
-Applicants who have completed the Rural Eligibility Form and returned it to the Health and Medical Sciences Admissions Team as part of their application will automatically be included for consideration in The Dean’s List.
+- Rural applicants – To be eligible for the Rural quota, your principal home address must have been in an area defined by the Department of Health as regional, rural or remote according to the Modified Monash Model (MMM) for any five years consecutively or at least 10 years cumulatively.
+A search engine for eligible locations can be found on the DoctorConnect website - click on Modified Monash Model 2019.
+Applicants who have completed the Rural Eligibility Form and returned it to the Specialist Admissions Team as part of their application will automatically be included for consideration in The Head's List.
 If you have not returned the Form, and you believe you are eligible, please complete and return the Rural Eligibility Form.

 - Indigenous applicants – If you believe you are eligible for this pathway, please contact the Centre for Aboriginal Medical and Dental Health for more information at email@example.com.